ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-14. Explain the concept of whitening in PCA.
+Q. Explain the concept of whitening in PCA.

 <details><summary><b>Answer</b></summary>